Towards Anytime Classification in Early-Exit Architectures by Enforcing Conditional Monotonicity: Experiments

 \subsection{Anytime Prediction with Conditional Monotonicity}

-\paragraph{Test Accuracy} We first verify that post-hoc application of our PA transformation preserves the original model's test accuracy. \cref{fig:fig2} reports accuracy per exit for the three backbones models, comparing the original model ({\tikz[baseline=-0.5ex] \draw[very thick] (0., 0.) -- (0.3, 0.);}) to our proposals PA ({\tikz[baseline=-0.5ex] \draw[very thick, dashed] (0., 0.) -- (0.3, 0.);}) and CA ({\tikz[baseline=-0.5ex] \draw[very thick, dotted] (0., 0.) -- (0.3, 0.);}).
+\paragraph{Test Accuracy} We first verify that post-hoc application of our PA transformation preserves the original model's test accuracy.
+Maintaining test accuracy is essential, as simply examining conditional monotonicity in isolation does not provide a complete picture.
+For instance, a model that predicts a ground-truth probability of zero at every exit would exhibit perfect conditional monotonicity while being useless in practice. \cref{fig:fig2} reports accuracy per exit for the three backbones models, comparing the original model ({\tikz[baseline=-0.5ex] \draw[very thick] (0., 0.) -- (0.3, 0.);}) to our proposals PA ({\tikz[baseline=-0.5ex] \draw[very thick, dashed] (0., 0.) -- (0.3, 0.);}) and CA ({\tikz[baseline=-0.5ex] \draw[very thick, dotted] (0., 0.) -- (0.3, 0.);}).
 We find that our monotonicity methods do not significantly degrade test accuracy in any case.
 In some instances, such as the MSDNet results on CIFAR-100 (\textit{middle}, \textbf{blue}), our PA even improves accuracy.
 Comparing our proposals, PA tends to outperform CA in accuracy, although the advantage is often slight.

-\paragraph{Conditional Monotonicity} Next we quantify the degree to which each model is conditionally monotonic, again using the maximum probability decrease metric ($\text{MPD}^*$) used in \cref{fig:fig1} (\textit{right}). \cref{fig:ground_truth_mono_results} reports the percentage of test cases that exhibit a drop in the ground-truth probability at any exit.
+\paragraph{Conditional Monotonicity} Next, we quantify the degree to which each model is conditionally monotonic, again using the maximum probability decrease metric ($\text{MPD}^*$) used in \cref{fig:fig1} (\textit{right}). \cref{fig:ground_truth_mono_results} reports the percentage of test cases that exhibit a drop in the ground-truth probability at any exit.
 Firstly, we see that CA and PA drastically improve monotonicity in all cases.
 Moreover, PA is clearly superior to CA for CIFAR-100 and ImageNet.
 On CIFAR-10, PA and CA perform on par for smaller decrease thresholds, with PA outperforming CA again for larger thresholds.
 Notably, on ImageNet, our PA method does not exhibit a drop in ground-truth probability larger than $0.01$ for any test example for all three models.

+From the results in Figures \ref{fig:fig2} and \ref{fig:ground_truth_mono_results}, one might wonder if a simpler change to the backbone \en could lead to similar improvements in conditional monotonicity as our PA.
+To test this, we looked at `vanilla' early-exit ensembles where predictive distributions from different exits are combined using either mixture-of-experts (MoE) or product-of-experts (PoE), see Appendix \ref{sec:app_pa_ablations} for the results.
+While using ensembles is beneficial, it is insufficient to achieve improvements in monotonicity similar to those of PA.
+This highlights the importance of the activation function (that maps logits to probabilities) when it comes to achieving more monotone behavior.
+We additionally explored if calibrating the backbone \en would be enough to make the underlying model monotone.
+While post-hoc calibrating every exit does help with monotonicity, it does not perform as well as PA; see Appendix \ref{sec:app_calib_mono}.

 \paragraph{Monotonicity in Correctness} Our PA approach yields close to perfect conditional monotonicity when considering probability as the estimator of prediction quality.
 Yet it is also worth checking if other estimators are monotonic, such as the correctness of the prediction, i.e., $\hat{\gamma}^{c}_m(\vx)$.
 For correctness, we observe similar improvements in conditional monotonicity; see Appendix \ref{sec:app_0_1_mono} for a detailed analysis.
 For example, on CIFAR-100, MSDNet `forgets' the correct answer in $\sim 30\%$ of test cases, whereas applying post-hoc PA reduces these monotonicity violations to $\sim 13\%$ of cases.